Blosc/blogsite/posts/caterva-slicing-perf.rst

 We have seen that adding a second partition is beneficial for slicing performance in general.
 Of course, there are some situations where the overhead of the second partition can be noticeable, but the good news is that such an overhead does not get too large when compared with containers with only one level of partitioning.

 Finally, we can conclude that Caterva usually obtains better results due to its second partitioning, but when it shines the most is when the two levels of partitioning are well balanced with respect to the shape of the container.

+For more a more interactive experience, have a look at `our Caterva poster <https://github.com/Blosc/caterva-scipy21>`_.